hslu-ige-laes/lora-devices-ttn/docs/field_tester.md

     - Packet loss / failed sends

     > **Important:** Note your location and results, see example table below

+		> **Hints:** If the screen shows a lock icon on bottom right, then you can press the side button once to leave the locked mode.

 7. Repeat at all locations where you need coverage: every floor, corner, room, or outdoor spot.